 Excuse #3: “I don’t know how to get started”

 It’s easy to get overwhelmed with the thought of starting something new such as gardening.
 There is so much information out there about gardening and some of it is too complex to follow.
-Also there is a lot of misinformation out there.

 The resources that are available include: